hvalls/invoicetastic/README.md

 ## Generate PDF from invoice YAML file

 It renders invoice data to PDF using the given template (see section Templates).
+Also, it computes product and invoice totals, taking taxes into account.

 ```bash
 $ invoicetastic generate -f [invoice YAML file or URL] -t [template path or URL]